ricardocirio/canvas-logs-automation/README.md

 Each file includes:
 - Timestamps converted to EST/EDT
 - IP address with country, region, city, and ISP columns
-- All relevant Canvas data fields
+- Relevant Canvas data fields

 ## Notes

 **Timezone Handling:**
 - Input times (`--start` and `--end`) are interpreted as EST/EDT
 - Database timestamps (UTC) are automatically converted to EST/EDT for output
-- Handles Daylight Saving Time transitions correctly

 **IP Geolocation:**
 - Uses ipinfo.io (primary) and ipwho.is (fallback)